Exploring the tree of numerical semigroups: The tree of numerical semigroups

-Conversely, assume that $x$ is irreducible in $S$.
-As $0$ is never irreducible, the set~$S^x$ contains~$0$.
-Let $a$ and $b$ be two integers belonging to $S^x$.
-The set $S$ is stable under addition, hence $a+b$ lies in $S$.
-As $S$ is equal to $S^x\cup\{x\}$, the integer $a+b$ also lies in $S^x$ except if it is equal to $x$.
-The latter is impossible since $a$ and $b$ are different from $x$ and $x$ is irreducible. \end{proof}

-Proposition~\ref{P:Sx} implies that every semigroup $T$ of genus $g$ can be obtained from a semigroup $S$ by removing a generator $x$ of $S$ that is greater than $c(S)$.
-Hence relations~$T=S^x=S\setminus\{x\}$ hold.
+Proposition~\ref{P:Sx} implies that every semigroup $S$ of genus $g$ can be obtained from a semigroup $S$ by removing a generator $x$ of $S$ that is greater than or equal to $c(S)$.
+Hence the relation~$S'=S^x$ holds.

 We construct the tree of numerical semigroups, denoted by $\mathcal{T}$ as follows.
 The root of the tree is the unique semigroup of genus $0$, \ie, $\left<1\right>$ that is equal to $\NN$.
-If~$S$ is a semigroup in the tree, the sons of $S$ are exactly the semigroup $S^x$ where $x$ belongs to $\Irr(S)\cap[c(s),+\infty[$.
-By convention, when depicting the tree, the ,numerical semigroup $S^x$ is in the left of $S^y$ if $x$ is smaller than $y$.
+If~$S$ is a semigroup in the tree, the sons of $S$ are exactly the semigroups~$S^x$ where $x$ belongs to $\Irr(S)\cap[c(S),+\infty[$.
+By convention, when depicting the tree, the numerical semigroup $S^x$ is in the left of $S^y$ if $x$ is smaller than~$y$.
+With this construction, a semigroup $S$ has depth $g$ in $\mathcal{T}$ if and only if its genus is~$g$, see Figure~\ref{F:Tree}.
+We denote by $\mathcal{T}_{g}$ the subtree of~$\mathcal{T}$ restricted to all semigroups of genus $\leq g$.